What is the difference between freeride vs all mountain snowboards?

 O.k. well there’s my take on what the main differences are between freeride and all-mountain snowboards.

-I hope this has cleared things up for you.
+I hope this has helped to make the difference easier to understand.
 Any questions or comments, as always, very welcome in the comments section below.